patelharsh21/200-days/README.md

 - Understand the code of one of the lip reading project based on transformer
 ## Day 35
 - Worked on AIFD project
+## Day 36
+- cuda and cudnn installation and setup
+- action recognition project